InstAI-Co/AI_Module_Sample_Code/README.md

     ```
     * For other platforms, remove the above platform definition in the file interface.h and finish implementing the platform-dependent hardware functions in the source code interface.h and interface.cpp.

-2. **C-Series AI Module API Layer (ai_module.h & ai_module.cpp)**: After finished implementing the platform-dependent APIs, ai_module.h & ai_module.cpp have the ability to access AI Module by digital pins of Host, so that user program on User Application Layer (main.cpp) can manipulate AI Module with the APIs provided by this layer.
+2. **E-Series AI Module API Layer (ai_module.h & ai_module.cpp)**: After finished implementing the platform-dependent APIs, ai_module.h & ai_module.cpp have the ability to access AI Module by digital pins of Host, so that user program on User Application Layer (main.cpp) can manipulate AI Module with the APIs provided by this layer.

 3. **User Application Layer (main.cpp)**: The source code provides the demonstration of how your host communicates with AI Module by AI Module API Layer.
 When user pressed the button, AI Module will be changed to the next mode with the sequence **IDLE_MODE→OD_MODE→S_MOTION_OD_MODE→OD_JPEG_MODE→S_MOTION_OD_JPEG_MODE→IDLE_MODE**. <br /> Here is the flowchart of AI Module Application Sample Code: <br /> <img src="./readme_pic/sample_code_flowchart.svg"> <br/>
     * The pin USER_BUTTON_PIN should be defined on your host and pull **LOW** when the button is not pressed: